Why Am I Blood While Coughing? Haemoptysis Causes & Medical Advice

 In some cases, additional tests such as pulmonary angiography (to check for blood clots) or a biopsy (to test for cancer) may be required.
 At Chase Lodge Hospital, we offer state-of-the-art diagnostic services to ensure accurate and timely results.

-Treatment Options for Haemoptysis
+Treatment Options for Blood While Coughing

 The treatment for haemoptysis depends entirely on the underlying cause.
 Here are some common approaches: